shuttlenetwork/old-ngg-bypass/readme.md

-the backend dev is sick and cant help with this project rn, check out https://github.com/shuttlenetwork/shuttle
+were working on new nowgg.me, check out https://github.com/shuttlenetwork/shuttle for now